RamdasCoundinya0716/diabetes-prediction/README.md

 2) Run the Docker container: docker run -p 8888:8888 ram0716/diabetes-ml-image:v1
 3) Visit http://localhost:8888 in your web browser to access the application.

-### Usage Guide
-1) Open the application in your web browser.
-2) Input the required health-related features.
-3) Click the "Predict" button to get the diabetes prediction.
 ### Dependencies
 Python 3.10.11
 NumPy 1.19.5